Dragon Tail Plant (Epipremnum pinnatum) Indoor Care and Propagation Guide

 Place the set up in a well-lit spot and change the water every 5-7 days.

 The Dragon Tail Plant cutting should root in about 3-4 weeks.
-When the roots are about 2 in. long, start acclimating them to grow in soil.
+When the roots are about 2 inches long, start acclimating them to grow in soil.

 Acclimating the roots to grow in soil entails adding a little soil daily into the rooting jar over a period of time until when there is more soil than water in the rooting jar.

-The new Dragon Tail Pothos is ready for transplanting when the roots have grown to about 4 in. long after which you can begin routine care.
+The new Dragon Tail Pothos is ready for transplanting when the roots have grown to about 4 inches long after which you can begin routine care.

 Dragon Tail Plant, Epipremnum pinnatum